 The Top Six Safety Benefits of Screening Candidates

-Volunteers and employees are the backbone of any successful child or youth-focused organization.
+Volunteers and employees are the backbones of any successful child or youth-focused organization.
 That’s why it’s simply not enough to evaluate potential candidates on the surface.
 Some may be tempted to think that a strong vetting process will limit the candidate pool or require too much time, thankfully current research illustrates a different picture.

 Today a comprehensive screening process attracts people who understand it plays a vital role in serving children and sets the foundation for success.